thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 16. Adding Status Indicators
 ----------------------------

 16.1.
 We'll add some on-screen indicators to keep track of how the game's going.
-To start with, the indicators will show how many habitats and raiders there currently are, as well as how many ships the player has in reserve (though, as we haven't implemented any reserve ships yet, initially that will be zero).
+To start with, the indicators will show how many habitats and raiders there currently are, as well as how many ships the player has in reserve (though, as we haven't implemented any reserve ship functionality yet, initially that'll be zero).

-First, open Player.ts, and, above the contructor, add a count of the number of ships in reserve:

-	shipsInReserve: number;

-16.2.
-Then, inside the constructor, at the very bottom, initialize the count of ships in reserve that was added in the previous step by adding this line:

-	this.shipsInReserve = 0;

 16.2.
 Still in the Player constructor, in the list of properties, add the following entries, adjusting commas as necessary: